- What is propylene glycol?

 The use and effects of propylene glycol have been thoroughly researched.
 It has been used safely for more than 50 years, including adoption in health-sensitive applications such as food, cosmetics and pharmaceuticals, where the molecule mainly serves as non-active ingredient or carrier of other substances.

-For the environment, studies have shown that propylene glycol is neither persistent nor does it bio-accumulate - it is readily biodegradable.
+For the environment, studies show that propylene glycol is readily biodegradable and hence does not persist nor does it bio-accumulate - it is readily biodegradable.